mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Introduced:** `v5.0.0`

 > ### isAlternative
-> If the card has some kind of alternative variation to its printed counterpart.
+> If the card is an alternate variation to an original printing.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.2.0`